 Fighter or MMA Blood Test Panel

-This Hep B blood test provides the earliest indicator of the presence of acute infection.
+Hepatitis B Surface Antigen Blood Test - provides the earliest indicator of acute infection.
 Also indicative of chronic infection.
-The test is useful in the differential diagnosis of hepatitis.
+The test is helpful in the differential diagnosis of hepatitis.
 Patients who are negative for HBsAg may still have acute type B viral hepatitis.
-There is sometimes a "core window" stage when HBsAg has become negative and the patient has not yet developed the antibody (anti-HBs).
-On such occasions, both tests for anti-HBc are usually positive, and anti-HBc, IgM is the only specific marker for the diagnosis of acute infection with hepatitis B. In cases with strong clinical suspicion of viral hepatitis, serologic testing should not be limited to detecting HBsAg, but should include a battery of tests to evaluate different stages of acute and convalescent hepatitis.
+Sometimes, a "core window" stage occurs when HBsAg has become negative, and the patient has not yet developed the antibody (anti-HBs).
+On such occasions, both tests for anti-HBc are usually positive, and anti-HBc, IgM is the only specific marker for diagnosing acute infection with hepatitis B. In cases with strong clinical suspicion of viral hepatitis, serologic testing should not be limited to detecting HBsAg.
+Still, it should include several tests to evaluate different stages of acute and convalescent hepatitis.

 Shop additional STD tests.

 Trusted, Secure, & Confidential